 The Brandon General Museum and Archives was formed in 2007 by the City of Brandon, Manitoba.
 Today we are governed by a board, made up of three City Councillors, and four dedicated community members.
+We are a non-profit organisation dedicated to enriching downtown and showcasing this city’s valuable history.
 Our mission is to collect, conserve, study, exhibit and interpret historic and heritage materials relating to the City of Brandon and its place within the history of Southwestern Manitoba.

 Board Members and Staff